named-data/NLSR/docs/beginners-guide.rst

 router2. *Figure 2* shows this
 configuration.
 For router1, the twelve steps described before need to be executed except for exchanging files between computers.
-For the router2, only steps 10 to 12 are needed to generate this router’s certificate.
+For the router2, only steps 10 to 12 are needed to generate this router's certificate.

-Additionally, the following command may be used to print a list and a brief description of all the *ndnsec* commands:
+Additionally, the following command may be used to print a list and a brief description of all the ``ndnsec`` commands:

 ::